centreon/centreon-documentation/en/integrations/event-management/sc-splunk-events.md

 This stream connector allows you to change the format of the event to suit your needs.
 Only the **event** part of the json is customisable.
 It also allows you to handle events type that are not handled by default such as **ba_status events**.

-In order to use this feature you need to configure a json event format file and add a new stream connector parameter
+In order to use this feature you need to configure a json event format file and add a new stream connector parameter.

 | Type   | Name        | Value                                          |
 | ------ | ----------- | ---------------------------------------------- |